Sue Bailey Thurman: San Francisco return

 Howard Thurman took retirement from Boston University in 1965 and the couple moved back to San Francisco.
 Thurman continued to pursue historic preservation.
 She worked with the San Francisco Public Library in 1969 to develop resources for black history of the American West.
 In the 1970s, the couple took a trip to the Pacific basin.
+They also collaborated with former communist activist Carl Vedro in managing the traveling "Freedom Now" mural by Robert Witt Ames, now housed at the DuSable Black History Museum.
 In 1979 she was honored with a Centennial Award at Spelman College, sharing the recognition with UNESCO director Herschelle Sullivan Challenor.

 After her husband's death, in 1981, Thurman took over the management of the Howard Thurman Educational Trust, which funded research for literary, religious and scientific purposes, endowed scholarships for black students and assisted charitable projects.
 Thurman was the mother of Anne Spencer Thurman and stepmother to Olive Thurman, her husband's daughter with his first wife.
 Olive was the first wife of actor Victor Wong.

 Thurman died on Christmas Day, 1996, at the San Francisco Zen Buddhist Hospice Center.